mganska/ganska-portfolio/datavis1.md

 ### **Part 3 (Optional): Working with Tableau**

 <script type='text/javascript' src='https://prod-useast-a.online.tableau.com/javascripts/api/viz_v1.js'></script><div class='tableauPlaceholder' style='width: 1279px; height: 531px;'><object class='tableauViz' width='1279' height='531' style='display:none;'><param name='host_url' value='https%3A%2F%2Fprod-useast-a.online.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='&#47;t&#47;marysportfolio' /><param name='name' value='OECDDebt-to-GDPHeatMap&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='showAppBanner' value='false' /></object></div>

+### **Summary**

+There are positives and negatives to each method of generating the visualization from the OECD data.
+The web-based visualization tool built into OECD's website was very simple to use, but the least able to be customized.
+Flourish's functionality brings a bit more customization, but also felt more confusing to me.
+Attributes that I thought I should be able to edit or highlight were not always possible.

+Tableau, while the most complex (and while I still have a lot to learn) offers so much.
+Additionally, the embedded visualization actually allows the viewer to manipulate and reorder the data (or even exclude data) in ways the web-based and Flourish visualizations did not.